Frequently Asked Questions

 Can you play dining music over your sound system for our meal?

 In the event that we have completed our setup before your meal takes place, then dining music can be provided via our sound equipment.
-As with the interval music, we encourage you to advise us of the content or if you wish, we can compile a music selection on your behalf.
+As with the additional music, we encourage you to advise us of the content or if you wish, we can compile a music selection on your behalf.

 Yes.
 As long as the device has a standard 3.5mm headphone or line out socket, we can connect it directly to our sound system.
 It is advisable that any appliance used in this way is run on mains power rather than by battery.